vhl/html-style-guide/README.md

 Use this style of anchor tag to create links to other pages.

 If using a link anchor tag as a placeholder (`<a href="#">Not a real link</a>`), then be sure to add `ev.preventDefault()` to your JS click event heandler.
-Alternatively, use `href="#0"` to prevent the default link action.
+Alternatively, use `href="#0"` to prevent the default link action. `#0` works because ids cannot start with a number.
 Otherwise, the page will jump to the top every time a user clicks your placeholder.

 Note: This is *NOT* the same thing as `<link rel="">`.